cathysnider/hello-world/README.md

 # hello-world
-This repository holds the code for the student training file.
+This repository holds the code for the Profile pagelet.